I was just reading pieceinslate.com where they're almost ready to have a wake or a funeral over the fact that the huckster said he's not going to run.

 Palin can't win because she's too unabashedly conservative.

-When you get right down to it, this is what happens when you try to analyze politics and write about it when you don't really understand conservatism and the Tea Party movement, and instead you get swept up in the Washington way and the mentality of gotcha.
+This is what happens when you try to analyze politics and write about it when you don't really understand conservatism and the Tea Party movement, and instead you get swept up in the Washington way and the mentality of gotcha.

-See, this whole notion of purity, the assault on purity is just another way of attacking mainstream conservatives.
+See, this whole notion of purity, the assault on purity, is just another way of attacking mainstream conservatives.

 But conservatism, I would say, speaking for myself, conservatism is not about purity.